IhmeGroup/quail/examples/euler/1D/moving_shock/README.md

-This case involves a shock wave propogating at Mach 5.0
+This case involves a shock wave propagating at Mach 5.0
   - Post-processing
     - Total energy profile
   - Additional Notes: